syn990/SYN-RTOS/README.md

 - 4. Be understood and modifiable to the fullest extent, so that SYN-RTOS is the bootloader for your own vision.

-These may deviate or not even be on the same abstract plain as The Arch Way or KISS principles.
-These are design choices for the sake of SYN-RTOS's current identity (and what it has successfully been for over 5 years).
-Only SYN-RTOS-V3 attempts to fully complete the ISO and zero-touch deployment methods.
-Further increasing development speed and testing.
+The design choices for SYN-RTOS may differ from the Arch Way or KISS principles.
+However, these choices have contributed to SYN-RTOS's current identity and success over the past 5 years.
+SYN-RTOS-V3 is the only version that fully integrates ISO and zero-touch deployment methods, which significantly improves development speed and testing.
+Please note that these design choices are specific to SYN-RTOS and may not be applicable to other systems.

 ## How do I get the X86_64 bootable ISO?